 Remaking Madrid is the first full-length study of Madrid’s transformation from the dreary home of the Franco dictatorship into a modern and vibrant city.
 It argues that this remarkable transformation in the 1980s helped secure Spain’s fragile transition to democracy and that the transformation itself was primarily a product of “regionalism”–even though the capital is typically associated with “Spanishness” and with “the nation.”
 The official project to distance Madrid from its dictatorial past included urban renewal and administrative reform; but, above all, it involved greater cultural participation, which led the revival of the capital’s public festivals and the development of a modern cultural outpouring known as the movida madrileña.
 The book also explains the ultimate failure of regionalism in the capital by the end of the 1980s and asks whether or not Madrid’s inclusive form of “civic” identity might have served as a model for the country as a whole.

 ▪ "From Physical Culture to the Primal Life: Evolutionary Health Movements in Historical Context."
-In Evolutionary Studies: Darwin’s Roadmap to the Curriculum, edited by Glenn Geher, David Sloan Wilson, Rose Chang, and Hadassah Head.
-Oxford: Oxford University Press, forthcoming in 2019.
+In Evolutionary Studies: Darwin’s Roadmap to the Curriculum, edited by David Sloan Wilson, Glenn Geher, Hadassah Head, and Andrew Gallup.
+Oxford: Oxford University Press, 2019.

 ▪ “The Same in Name, But Different: the movida madrileña and the other ‘movidas’ of Spain.”
 In Back to the Future: Towards a Cultural Archive of the Movida, edited by William J. Nichols and H. Rosi Song.
 Lanham, Maryland: Fairleigh Dickinson University Press, 2013.